jamesandariese/terraform-docker-hashistack/README.md

 outside the scope of this project but suffice it to say, "backup your data".)

 Before starting this process, recreate your tokens.json file with the original tokens which will be restored in the snapshot.
+After recreating the cluster, run consul snapshot restore against the cluster with the lastest backup and all your consul-backed services will run as before, including vault.

 If you've lost your tokens.json file, you will end up installing new tokens and distributing them to vault.
 Restoring the consul snapshot will then overwrite